cuiyongbo/hello-world/my_wiki/programmer_note/python/python_built_in_functions.rst

    of the type of the object together with additional information often including the name and address of the object.
 A class can control what this function returns for its instances by defining a :meth:`__repr__` method.

+.. function:: breakpoint(*args, **kws)

+   This function drops you into the debugger at the call site.
+Specifically, it calls :func:`sys.breakpointhook`, passing ``args`` and ``kws`` straight through.
+By default, ``sys.breakpointhook()`` calls :func:`pdb.set_trace()` expecting no arguments.
+In this case, it is purely a convenience function so you don't have to explicitly import :mod:`pdb` or type as much code to enter the debugger.
+However, :func:`sys.breakpointhook` can be set to some other function and :func:`breakpoint` will automatically call that, allowing you to drop into the debugger of choice.